MartinKanters/martinkanters.github.io/content/posts/2021-07-xx-advanced-maven-reactor-use-cases.md

 For all folks using Maven, and especially those who use multi module projects, Maven 4 will be a treat for you.
 I had the opportunity to work together with [@mthmulders](https://twitter.com/mthmulders) on several issues and bug fixes around the Maven reactor.
 The reactor is the backbone of multi module projects in Maven.
-Most of the things you need to know about the reactor is [documented here](https://maven.apache.org/guides/mini/guide-multiple-modules-4.html).
+Most of the things you need to know about the reactor are [documented here](https://maven.apache.org/guides/mini/guide-multiple-modules-4.html).
 In this article I would like to show you the real advanced use-cases.
 It's a collection of use-cases of which some are useful, some are rarely needed and some are just so exotic you should question yourself what you are actually doing.

 # Maven Reactor

 In Maven, you can control most of how Maven builds multi module projects using CLI flags.
-Most of the use-cases you will find below are based on the combination of those flags.
+The use-cases you will find below are based on the combination of those flags.
 First, a short summary of the relevant ones (taken from the [original docs](https://maven.apache.org/guides/mini/guide-multiple-modules-4.html)):

 | Long | Short | Description |